 I just melt the leftover wax in a pan of water and pour it out, then wipe clean with a paper towel and wash.
 I then take off the label and put my own spice label on it.

-By 007jenny from Monticello, MN
+By Jean from Monticello, MN

 When I am finished with the small glass containers that candles come in, I wash them in the dish washer and then use them for milk or juice glasses for my toddlers.
-They are small and easy to hold, and this way I can re-purpose them instead of recycling them.

 I am trying to find out if I am able to reuse it as a glass cup?
 I am very concerned given the fact that I am pregnant, I wanted to make sure if it's OK to drink out of it.
 I love to recycle and this is one of my biggest concerns on how to reuse it.
 I cleaned it very well and re-cleaned it by placing them in the washer machine.
 The item I bought is called "Candle Lavender Vanilla and Comfort, 5.5-Ounces".
 Hope to hear from you soon and thank you.